Privacy & data protection

 5. Cookies, analytics & similar technologies

-- Necessary cookies: required for basic security and functionality (e.g. load balancing, session cookies).
+- Necessary cookies: required for basic security and functionality (e.g. session cookies).

 - Preference / functional cookies: remembering language or other minor preferences.

-- Analytics cookies: tools such as Google Analytics to measure traffic and usage patterns in an aggregated way.
+- Analytics cookies: measuring traffic and usage patterns in an aggregated way.

-Where required by law, non-essential cookies (in particular analytics and marketing cookies) will only be used if you give your consent via a cookie banner or similar mechanism.
-You can also delete or block cookies using your browser settings.
+Where required by law, non-essential cookies will be used only if you give consent via a cookie banner or similar mechanism.
+You can delete or block cookies using your browser settings.

 6. How long we keep your data